worldies/resin/README.md

 Solana NFT generative artwork program

 # Installation
-Depends on `imagemagick` for art generation, which can be installed here: https://imagemagick.org/script/download.php
+Depends on `libvips` for art generation, which can be installed here: https://www.libvips.org/install.html

 Install from source:
 ```sh